vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 In each epoch, rewards are distributed among validators in proportion to the number of tokens they represent (i.e., their total stake).
 The total stake includes a validator's own stake and the tokens nominated to that validator.
 Of this reward, a fixed amount is distributed among the tokenholders the validator represents.
 The proportion of rewards distributed to delegators is <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" hideName={true} />.

 The reward received by each validator, and therefore passed onto their delegators, at the end of each epoch is based on their validator scores which account for various penalties.
 However, there is no token slashing, i.e., a tokenholder cannot lose their tokens through any actions of a validator.

 A validating node’s score is calculated based on three factors:

-* Total Stake
+* Total stake
 * Penalties for overstaking
 * Performance

 These factors drive a number of individual scores which combine to form the overall score for each validator in the epoch.
 These scores can be found on the rewards API.

-## Raw Validator Score
+## Raw validator score

-The raw validator score represents the overall share of total stake the validator represents, but penalises the node if it is "overstaked".
+The raw validator score represents the overall share of total stake the validator represents, and determines if a node is overstaked, and thus penalised.

 Overstaking is a risk to network security since it can lead to a concentration of voting power with a small number of nodes, allowing those nodes to potentially halt the network.

 See below for how the validator score is calculated.